centre-for-effective-altruism/cea-www-static/src/content/pages/careers.md

 	<li><a class="cea" href="/careers/effective-altruism-strategy-fellow">Centre for Effective Altruism: Effective Altruism Strategy Fellow</a></li>
 </ul>

+We're also taking applications for internship positions at Giving What We Can.
+Please fill out the application form below to apply for internships with a flexible start date.
+We usually take interns for 1-3 months, at any time of the year.
+Interns are encouraged to seek funding from their university if possible, however limited funding may be available from CEA where there is financial need.

 If none of these take your fancy, we're always on the lookout for talented, experienced professionals to join our team.
 We're growing quickly and our plans change rapidly.
 If you think you'd be a good fit, fill out our application form and describe how you could use your skills and experience to support one of our existing projects, or start your own!

 <p class="center"><a href="https://eaglobal.typeform.com/to/nUNz0z" class="btn btn-primary btn-lg"  target="_blank"><i class="fa fa-edit"></i> Apply now!</a></p>